jonstephens85/nerfstudio_guassians/README.md

 Install PyTorch with CUDA (this repo has been tested with CUDA 11.7 and CUDA 11.8) and [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn).
 `cuda-toolkit` is required for building `tiny-cuda-nn`.

+You can check which version of CUDA Toolkit you have installed by entering `nvcc --version` into command prompt.
+Use the instructions below that match your version of CUDA Toolkit to install PyTorch.

 For CUDA 11.7: